jiteshsaini/robotics-level-4/earthrover/object_detection/README.md

 The code in this project is based on Google-Coral Object Detection example available at:-<br>
 https://github.com/google-coral/examples-camera/tree/master/opencv

+**The control panel runs `object_detection_web2.py`.** The other two are earlier versions of the same project, kept because the article walks through them in order - each one adds something to the one before it.

 A brief description of the files used in this project is mentioned below.

 1. **object_detection.py**